HeidiTran/Cheatsheets/Data_Science/DataMining.md

 - **Items** to sell to the users to provide recommended movies or products
 - **Human genes** to find people that share the same ancestors

+### Apriori algo
+> Def: A classic algo for affinity analysis

+Intuition behind the algo
+- Ensure that a rule has sufficient support within the dataset by defining a minimum support level
+  - eg: Itemset (A, B) have to have a support of at least 30 &rightarrow; A and B must occur at least 30 times
+  - eg: For an itemset(A, B, C, D) to be considered frequent, the set (A, B, C) must also be frequent

+> **Frequent itemset** is a set of items with a minimum support

+High-level Overview
+- Use the Apriori algo to generate frequent itemsets
+  - We have to set the minimum support value here.
+If the value is too low will cause Apriori to test a larger # of itemsets &rightarrow; take a lot of time.
+If the value is too high &rightarrow; fewer itemsets being considered frequent
+- Create association rules (eg: if a person recommended movie X, they would also recommend movie Y) by testing combinations of premises and conclusions within the frequent itemsets based on their confidence
+  - We have to choose a minimum confidence level if we want to restrict the # of rules return.
+If this value is too low, the returned rules will have a high support but are not very accurate.
+If this value is high, the returned rules will be more accurate but with fewer rules being discovered overall

+Workflow Outline
+- Create initial frequent itemsets by placing each item in its own itemset i.e. frequent itemsets of length 1.
+Only items with at least the minimum support are used in this step
+- New candidate itemsets are created from the most recently discovered frequent itemsets by finding supersets (k + 1) of the existing frequent itemsets
+- All candidate itemsets are tested to see if they are frequent.
+If a candidate is not frequent then it's discarded.
+If there are no new frequent itemsets from this step, go to the last step
+- Store the newly discovered freqent itemsets and go to the second step
+- Return all of the discovered frequent itemsets

 # Classification
 > We have a single variable that we're interested in that we call the **class** + we have a set of samples that represent objects we're interested in classifying.